How long do I have to report a workplace injury in NSW?

 A treatment dispute usually asks whether the proposed treatment is reasonably necessary, not only whether pain is genuine.

-If WPI, section 39 pressure, serious-injury status, or work injury damages may arise, long-term evidence should be planned earlier.
+If WPI, section 39 pressure, high-needs status, or work injury damages may arise, long-term evidence should be planned earlier.

 Reading pathway